ziboumayanep/zibou/blog/content/post/2018-10-22-json-migration-tool.md

 functional programming.
 Even experienced programmers can stuck with the [Coast to coast design](https://www.playframework.com/documentation/2.6.x/ScalaJsonTransformers)

-This comes with a cost because it's not type safe: if the user wants to update a field which is a string but it's an object in realty, then an `Exception` is throw.
+This comes with a cost because it's not type safe: if the user wants to update a field which is a string but it's an object in reality, then an `Exception` is throw.
 Remember, exception can be throwed anywhere inside the migration script.

 In a real world project, the users should backup their databases before applying any migrations